cjdrake/boolexpr/doc/source/unfeatures.rst

 The ``Literal::id`` constant is currently public because the poorly-implemented CNF/DNF flattening algorithm relies on it for ordering.
-There's a bug open to improve the flattening algorithm.
+There is a bug open to improve the flattening algorithm.
 The ``id`` of a literal is an implementation detail.
-The only thing the user interface should care about is the Variable name string.
+The only thing the user interface should care about is the ``Variable`` name string.

 The ``Illogical`` class is experimental.
 It is supposed to represent an illogical condition such as metastability,